MarsX-dev/seobot-nextjs-blog/README.md

 ## Postman API Workspace

-To test the SeoBot Blog API, you can use our [Postman API Workspace](https://www.postman.com/seobotai/workspace/seobotai-com/overview).
+To test the SEObot Blog API, you can use our [Postman API Workspace](https://www.postman.com/seobotai/workspace/seobotai-com/overview).
 This workspace includes pre-configured requests for the API.

 ## Editing the Blog Design